ualbertalib/ual_ojs_stats/README.md

 The program will produce an Excel spreadsheet report for each journal that is reported on, located in the Reports folder.
 The naming convention for the reports is [journal_abbr]_[start_date]_report.xlsx.

+An example can be found in the reports folder.

 # 5. Notes and Troubleshooting
 **OJS Version**<br>